 The following are the benefits of Bow Pose.

-- This Asana tones up the abdomen muscles and internal organs and as a result, it improves the functions of the liver, kidneys, adrenal and pancreas.
+- This Pose tones up the abdomen muscles and internal organs.
+As a result, it improves the functions of the liver, kidneys, adrenal, and pancreas.

-- Bow Pose improves the digestive and reproductive systems and improves the conditions like indigestion and constipation.
+- Bow Pose improves the digestive and reproductive systems.
+Thus it improves conditions like indigestion, infertility, and constipation.

 - This pose is good for weight reduction and management.